Are you downloading torrents frequently? Then, you must read the tips listed below on how to torrent safely!

 Tip #1 – Take care when choosing your torrent client

-The more popular p2p/torrent clients such as Vuze, BitTorrent, and uTorrent are monetizing the software through embedded software, advertisements and ‘pro,’ paid for versions.
+The more popular p2p clients such as Vuze, BitTorrent, and uTorrent are monetizing the software through embedded software, advertisements, and ‘pro,’ paid-for versions.
 This can have detrimental effects as was the case when uTorrent installed bitcoin mining software without its users being aware, or have given their consent.

 Before deciding on which client to use, make sure that you really want all the extra features, or whether a secure, lightweight, and open-source solution will work just as well for you.
 This was the first tip on how to torrent safely.

 Tip #2 – Ensure maximum privacy by configuring your torrent software properly

 When you’re learning how to safely torrent, one of the steps you need to take is to use a VPN or a proxy, or both.
 If you use a VPN-only option, you don’t need to do any configuring.
 Connect to the VPN server, open the torrent client, and start torrenting.

 You might want to check the IP address of the torrent when the VPN is used for the first time to ensure that everything is working as it should.

 If you are using a Proxy service, it takes 5 minutes to configure when you use it for the first time, but the p2p client will save these settings and apply them whenever you use the p2p/torrent software.
 If you use a VPN plus a Proxy, it will give you the best possible protection, and this is a good option for those who are very conscious of privacy.

 As VPNs can be used for a wide range of applications, some are more suitable for torrenting than others.
 Beware of the VPN disadvantages and always select a VPN that:

 - It does not log your activity.

-- Is fast enough not to slow down streaming content.
+- It is fast enough not to slow down streaming content.

 - It is not based in a country where customer records can be demanded legally.